DataDog/hiring-engineers/answers.md

     password: <FILL IN>
 ```

-* From the host's terminal, run the following commands to restart the agent and verify that Postgres was successfully integrated:
+* I then restarted the agent.
+To verify that Postgres had been successfully integrated, I ran the agent status command to make sure the `postgres` section under `Checks` did not include any errors.

 ```sh
 docker container stop dd-agent docker container start dd-agent sudo docker exec -it dd-agent agent status
 ```

-*  Look for postgres under the Checks section to verify the integration:

   <a href='./images/1.02-agent-db-check-screenshot.jpeg'><img src="images/1.02-agent-db-check-screenshot.jpeg" width="500" alt="datadog.yaml-tag-code"></a>